Oil drops; losses limited by hopes of OPEC, Russia output cut

 Surging oil production in the United States, Russia and by members of the Middle East-dominated OPEC has helped fill global inventories and create a glut in some markets.

-U.S. crude oil production rose 129,000 barrels per day (bpd) in September to a fresh record of 11.475 million bpd, the U.S. Energy Information Administration said in a monthly report on Friday.
+U.S. crude oil production rose about 129,000 barrels per day (bpd) in September to a fresh record of about 11.5 million bpd, the Energy Information Administration said in a monthly report.

 A slowdown in oil demand growth is compounding the emerging oversupply.